mozilla/vautomator-serverless/docs/usage.rst

    {"executionArn":"<executionARN>:ScanAll:e9648493-9c01-11e9-85f4-874b479eba5f","startDate":1.561986763711E9}

 .. note:: This is an asynchronous endpoint.
-Behind the scenes, the host is processed by a state machine, which invokes a number of Lambda functions tp perform all scans on the host, and an email is sent to desired parties when all scans are completed and results are available.
+Behind the scenes, the host is processed by a state machine, which invokes a number of Lambda functions to perform all scans on the host, and an email is sent to desired parties when all scans are completed and results are available.